 Egg Fried Rice Ingredients

-- Rice: In this recipe, you will see leftover Basmati rice, however any long-grain rice, such as jasmine rice, will be good, as long as cold before popping into the wok, so that the rice grains get the typical taste while stir-frying.
+- Rice: In this recipe, you will see leftover Basmati rice, however any long-grain rice, such as jasmine rice, will be good, as long as cold before popping into the wok so that the rice grains get the typical taste while stir-frying.
+Rice vermicelli are a great alternative, too.

 - Vegetable Oil: The ingredient needed for the fried effect; ensure it is hot before starting to add other ingredients.
 Should you wish, sesame oil is a great option too, for an added layer of flavor.
 Because of its flavor, olive oil is not a great substitute in this recipe.